DoubleMalt/doublemalt.net/content/secure-mails-for-the-masses.md

 first time, but that doesn't matter.
 The mountain range is high enough that only a select few high-energy individuals will make it to the other side.

+The [email self defense tutorial][email-self-defense] by the FSF is a good start, but not enough.
 To enable mass adoption of secure messaging, we have to make it possible to cut down the workflow for sending PGP mail to the original three steps: select recipient, write email and hit send.